dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Light Pollution adds light to the sky material and softly illuminates volumetric clouds from below.
 This is to imitate the effect of city lighting on the atmosphere.

 -----
-ADDING PLANETS / MOONS USING THE SPACE LAYER
+ADDING PLANETS / MOONS / NEBULA USING THE SPACE LAYER
 -----

       UDS can render additional planets and moons, to the sky layer, correctly composited so they block stars, but are obscured behind clouds and aurora.